 Higginson-Todd stanzas look focused on proportion, and poetry highlights on delineation of semantic scopes more.
 Ends of versed lines may work as commas; let us put the lines together and see (Time and Eternity, X):

 I died for beauty, but was scarce adjusted in the tomb…

 We might get an impression a person was hardly fitting in a coffin, but it is usual to pause a little, when we read the end of the line.
 We can express this pause with a “default comma”.

 …but was scarce, adjusted in the tomb…

 Indeed, the poetic person does not have spatial concerns, and soon gets company: dying for beauty was not enough, and you cannot die twice.

 Our “default comma” will depend on word sense.
 We may compare the Success, text transcribed into clauses:

 Success is counted sweetest by those who ne’er succeed.

 To comprehend a nectar, requires sorest need.

-In The Lonely House, suspicion that the Sun might have been capable of opening the door would allow for the thought something has been stolen from the household:
+In The Lonely House, if we allow a picture as the Sun might have been capable of opening the door, we allow for the thought something has been stolen from the household:

 … Fancy the sunrise left the door ajar!